vagnersant/eliasdorneles.github.io/site/blog/on-getting-productive-with-git.md

 ## Other things that might be helpful

-`git stash` is an useful command to know: it makes it easier to switch to a different task, without having to copy files or lose your current uncommited progress.
+`git stash` is an useful command to know: it makes it easier to switch to a different task, without having to copy files or lose your current uncommitted progress.

 I've also found useful to know how to use diffs & patches, including the diff